wp-plugins/updraftplus/readme.txt

 * FIX: Fix a corner-case where a backup might be able to continue but no attempt was made after using PclZip
 * FIX: Fix a corner-case (race condition) where UD might try to upload the same archive twice
 * FIX: Detection of pre-WP 3.5 hard-coded uploads paths upon site clone had stopped working
+* FIX: Fix bug in Importer add-on which could halt restorations of 3rd-party backups from the BackupWordPress plugin
 * TWEAK: Catch + log errors thrown by phpMailer
 * TWEAK: Prevent PHP log notice being generated on "Backup Now"
 * TWEAK: Change default zip split size to 600Mb on new installs